REUTERS SUMMIT-Xerox eyes tuck-in acquisitions to foster growth

 By Nicola Leske

-NEW YORK, June 14 Small, tuck-in acquisitions and a growing services business will boost revenue and profit margins for Xerox Corp, which is in the midst of trying to shed its stodgy image as a printer and copier company, its chief executive said.
+NEW YORK, June 14 Small, tuck-in acquisitions and a growing services business will boost revenue and profit margins for Xerox Corp (XRX.N), which is in the midst of trying to shed its stodgy image as a printer and copier company, its chief executive said.

 Ursula Burns, a mechanical engineer by training who was named CEO in July 2009, said Xerox earmarked between $350 million and $400 million for acquisitions such as companies with specialty analytic capabilities or healthcare technologies.